A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

-\vpara{Loppy Belief Propagation (LBP).} A traditional method to estimate the gradient in graphical models is Loopy Belief Propagation (LBP) \cite{murphy1999loopy}, which provides a way to approximately calculate marginal probabilities on factor graphs.
-LBP performs message passing between variables and factor nodes according to the sum-product rule \cite{kschischang2001factor}.
-In each step of gradient descent, we perform LBP twice to estimate $p_\theta(Y|G)$ and $p_\theta(Y|Y^L, G)$ respectively, and then calculate the gradient according to Eq.~\ref{eqn:gradient}.
+\vpara{Loopy Belief Propagation (LBP) \cite{murphy1999loopy}.} A traditional approach is LBP, an algorithm for approximately estimating marginal probabilities in graphical models.
+It performs message passing between variable nodes and factor nodes according to the sum-product rule \cite{kschischang2001factor}.
+In each step of gradient descent, we need to perform LBP twice to estimate $p_\theta(Y|\mathbf{X})$ and $p_\theta(Y|Y^L, \mathbf{X})$ respectively, and then calculate the gradient according to Eq.~\ref{eqn:gradient}.

-However, this LBP-based learning algorithm is computationally expensive.
-Its time complexity is $O(I_1I_2(|V|C+|E|C^2))$, where $I_1$ is the number of iterations for gradient descent, $I_2$ is the number of iterations for belief propagation, and $C$ is the number of the location categories (usually 30-200).
-This algorithm is time-consuming, and not applicable when we have millions of users and edges.
+However, the LBP-based learning algorithm is computationally expensive.
+Its time complexity is $O(I_1I_2(|V|C+|E|C^2))$, where $I_1$ is the number of iterations for gradient descent, $I_2$ is the number of iterations for loopy belief propagation, and $C$ is the number of the location categories (usually 30-200).
+This algorithm is very time-consuming, and not applicable especially when we have millions of users and edges.

-\vpara{Metropolis-Hastings (MH).} In addition to LBP, Markov Chain Monte Carlo (MCMC) methods have proved successful for estimating parameters in complex graphical models, such as SampleRank \cite{rohanimanesh2011samplerank}.
-In our work, we employ Metropolis-Hastings sampling \cite{hastings1970monte} to obtain a sequence of random samples from the model distribution and update the parameters.
-The learning algorithm is described in Algorithm~\ref{MH1}.